PVP Deliberative Forums

 2011-2012 Deliberative Forums

 Success in School: Ready For Life Community Forum

 The Public Voice Partnership worked with the Milledgeville/Baldwin County Partners for Progress Education Committee to sponsor two public forums in November 2011.
 The forums focused on preventing students from dropping out of school and the 160 participants used a discussion resource titled "Success in School, Ready For Life: How Can We Help More Students Graduate from High School?"

 Five common concerns emerged from the eight deliberation groups, including,

 - Enhancing parent involvement

 - Developing an educational enrichment resource communication plan

-The Public Voice Partnership is the result of Georgia College’s participation with the Kettering Foundation research initiative, "Organizing Centers for Public Life".
-Twelve institutions affiliated with American universities, community colleges, and nonprofit public life centers are engaged in this research.
+The Public Voice Partnership is the result of Georgia College’s participation with the Kettering Foundation research initiative, Organizing Centers for Public Life.
+Georgia College is the University System of Georgia’s designated Public Liberal Arts University.